-Freshman students in academic difficulty may be held on Special Probation through the spring semester if they have a qualitypoint deficit of 12.99 or more at the end of the fall semester.
+Freshman students in academic difficulty may be held on Special Probation through the spring semester if they have a quality-point deficit of 12.99 or more at the end of the fall semester.
 Their registration for winter and spring courses must be supervised by the department or college advisor.

-Procedure for Readmission of Undergraduate Students Dismissed for Academic Deficiency: Undergraduates may be dismissed for academic deficiency when their index for any semester is less than 1.25, or when the quality-point deficit is more than 12.99 points.
+Procedure for Readmission of Undergraduate Students Dismissed for Academic Deficiency: Undergraduates may be dismissed for academic deficiency when the quality-point deficit is more than 12.99 points.
 The student may be eligible for readmission after the quality-point deficit has been lowered to less than 7.
 Students who qualify for readmission will not be guaranteed admission to the program in which they previously matriculated.
 With prior approval from the appropriate college dean, a student also may reduce a quality-point deficit by completing work at another institution.
-Such work will not count toward the student's cumulative gradepoint index, and it will not help lower the actual quality-point deficit.
-But, if grades earned elsewhere would, if earned at Delaware, be high enough to lower the student's Delaware qualitypoint deficit to less than 7, the student may be considered for readmission on Special Probation.
+Such work will not count toward the student's cumulative grade-point index, and it will not help lower the actual quality-point deficit.
+But, if grades earned elsewhere would, if earned at Delaware, be high enough to lower the student's Delaware quality-point deficit to less than 7, the student may be considered for readmission on Special Probation.